 - Remove garage door remote controls from vehicles parked outside.
 If not removed, the thief may find your home address on documents and use the remote control to enter your garage.

-- Consider installing an alarm on your vehicle, and advertising the alarm with a sticker on your vehicle.
+- Add warning devices, like light and sound auto alarm systems.
+Install an alarm on your vehicle, and advertise the alarm with a sticker on your vehicle.

 to prevent your steering wheel from turning, or a steering wheel-brake

 pedal lock.
 The Club can only be removed with a key or by cutting the

 steering wheel.
 Some alarms also disable the vehicle starter or

 ignition.
 Many insurance companies will discount premiums to owners

 whose cars are equipped with an audible alarm.

 - Write your license plate number and VIN on a card and keep it in your wallet.
 This information is important to police attempting to find your stolen car.

 - If your vehicle is stolen, report it to the police immediately.